A Survey of the Evolution of Language Model-Based Dialogue Systems: Data, Task and Models: The Independent Development of TOD ODD

 In the nascent stages of task-oriented dialogue system development, exemplified by systems like \texttt{GUS} \citep{bobrow1977gus} and \texttt{ALICE} \citep{alice}, the technology relied heavily on rule-based approaches.
 These early systems operated within single domains and adhered to pre-defined decision trees or rule sets.
 For example, \texttt{GUS} was constrained to specific domains such as flight information retrieval \citep{bobrow1977gus}, while \texttt{ALICE} was designed to simulate natural language conversation, following a script-like structure based on pattern matching and predefined responses \citep{alice}.
 These systems showcase impressive capabilities within their limited contexts but struggle to handle nuanced or complex conversations.
 They often require extensive manual crafting of rules and lack the ability to generalize beyond their narrow domains, making them ill-equipped for real-world applications with varying user intents and open-ended dialogues.

-With the advent of the neural language model (NLM) and subsequent advancements in recurrent neural networks (RNNs), the landscape of task-oriented dialogue systems underwent a first evolution.
-The introduction of RNNs allows for more flexible and adaptive responses, enabling systems to process and generate natural language in a contextually aware manner.
+\textit{With the advent of the neural language model (NLM) and subsequent advancements in recurrent neural networks (RNNs)~\citep{lstm, gru}, the landscape of task-oriented dialogue systems underwent a first evolution.} The introduction of RNNs allows for more flexible and adaptive responses, enabling systems to process and generate natural language in a contextually aware manner.
 Dialogue systems now exhibit a broader spectrum of capabilities, embracing multi-domain functionality and accommodating diverse user intents.
 Unlike their predecessors, these modern systems can handle complex, intertwined tasks within a single conversation.
 For instance, a task-oriented dialogue system might seamlessly assist a user in booking a flight, reserving a hotel room, and planning an itinerary, all within the same interaction.
-This expanded capability has been made possible by the integration of four different components: Natural Language Understanding (NLU) \citep{nlu_survey}, Dialogue State Tracking (DST) \citep{dst_survey}, Dialogue Policy Learning (DPL) \cite{mine_mir}, and Natural Language Generation (NLG) \citep{li-etal-2020-slot,li2021interpretable} \footnote{\url{https://github.com/yizhen20133868/Awesome-TOD-NLG-Survey.git}}.
+This expanded capability has been made possible by the integration of four different components, forming a common pipeline for existing task-oriented dialogue systems: Natural Language Understanding (NLU) \citep{nlu_survey}, Dialogue State Tracking (DST) \citep{dst_survey}, Dialogue Policy Learning (DPL) \cite{mine_mir}, and Natural Language Generation (NLG) \citep{li2021interpretable} \footnote{\url{https://github.com/yizhen20133868/Awesome-TOD-NLG-Survey.git}}.
+Nevertheless, it is important to note that most studies at this stage focus on individual components and propose task-specific designs, leading to limited scalability and poor generalization.
+Moreover, there are some works try to combine consecutive components, such as word-level DST (coupling NLU and DST) \citep{henderson-etal-2014-word, mrksic-etal-2017-neural, mrksic-etal-2015-multi, perez-liu-2017-dialog} and word-level policy (coupling Policy and NLG).
+As shown in Figure~\ref{fig:nlm_to_plm}, the evolutionary trajectory of each sub-module in TOD has been underpinned by the rapid progress of neural language models.

-\begin{itemize} [leftmargin=*,topsep=0pt,itemsep=0pt,parsep=0pt] \item \textbf{Natural Language Understanding (NLU)}: NLU processes user utterances and extracts relevant semantic frames, consisting of two sub-tasks: intent classification and slot filling.
-NLU can be rule-based, where predefined patterns or rules are used to extract information, or it can employ deep learning techniques like intent classification and named entity recognition.

-\item \textbf{Dialogue State Tracking (DST)}: DST maintains and updates the state of the conversation as it progresses.
-It keeps track of the user's goals, preferences, and any relevant context obtained from the dialogue context.
-DST can use a rule-based approach to update according to the results from the NLU module, or replace the NLU module and directly track the dialogue state from a dialogue context with similar architecture as NLU \citep{balaraman-etal-2021-recent, wang-etal-2021-fast}.